steven-mpawulo/MobileBanking/README.md

 This user can only make a transfer to a person with account number of 2.
 The account balance and list of transactions will be updated after successful amount transfer.

+## Clone and install dependencies
+You will have to first clone this repository
+Use git clone with the repo url

+Change directory into this cloned repository cd then the name of the clone repository

+Then run npm install to get all the dependencies

+Finally follow the following steps

 ## Step 1: Start the Metro Server